Toyota Yaris Unveiled At Auto Expo 2018

 So, the Yaris is a touch smaller than its rivals; most notably, the wheelbase is 100mm smaller than the Ciaz.
 On the inside, the Yaris features a dual-tone beige and black-themed dash.
 A 7-inch infotainment system sits horizontally on top of the central console.
 Sadly, it doesn’t support Android Auto or Apple CarPlay, which has become a norm now.
 In terms of features, it gets powered driver's seat, roof mounted AC unit with Innova Crysta-like ambient lighting, rear sunshade, among others.

-As for the safety features, the Yaris packs up to 7 airbags, tyre pressure monitoring system, front and rear parking sensors, vehicle stability control and hill-start assist.
-Meanwhile, dual front airbags, ABS (anti-lock brakes) with EBD (electronic brakeforce distribution) and brake assist, all-four disc brakes and Isofix child seat anchors will be standard.
+As for the safety features, the Yaris packs up to 7 airbags, tyre pressure monitoring system, front and rear parking sensors, vehicle stability control and hill-start assist, ABS (anti-lock brakes) with EBD (electronic brakeforce distribution) and brake assist, all-four disc brakes and Isofix child seat anchors, among others.

 Engine And Transmission

-At the time of launch, the Toyota Yaris will only be available with a 1.5-litre petrol engine coupled to a 6-speed manual or a 7-speed CVT auto.
+At the time of launch, the Toyota Yaris will only be available with a 1.5-litre petrol engine coupled to either a 6-speed manual or a 7-speed CVT auto.
+The Japanese automaker has not revealed the specs of the Yaris sedan as of yet, but they are likely to be at par with the Honda City.

 Petrol